brainhack-school2025/albert-plante_project/README.md

 ### Methodology
 1. Data Acquisition
-The dataset was acquired using a MP2RAGE and Diffusion MRI sequences on a 3T Siemens scanner located at NYU Abu Dabi.
+The dataset was acquired using a MP2RAGE and Diffusion MRI sequences on a 3T Siemens scanner located at NYU Abu Dhabi.
 Nine healthy subjects were scanned, with manual segmentations of the optic nerve performed on both modalities for ground-truth extraction.

 2. Preprocessing
 Raw MP2RAGE UNI images were denoised and defaced to facilitate manual segmentation and registration.
 The denoising process reduces background noise that can interfere with the registration.
 Native FA maps provided by the scanner were used directly for FVF calculation.
 However, the FA map extraction and diffusion MRI preprocessing could be done with the diffusion MRI module's preprocessing Jupyter Notebook (Brainhack School, n.d.) or Naghizadeh_project preprocessing pipeline (Naghizadeh, 2025).